-Black women's next targets: Governorships and Senate seats - WTMJ
+Black women's next targets: governorships and Senate seats - WTMJ

 “There weren’t a lot of role models … examples of Black women” in power, said McClellan in an interview.
 Now, she’s a 48-year-old state senator running for governor herself: “We’re in a very different Virginia.”

-McClellan’s candidacy alongside fellow primary candidate Jennifer Carroll Foy demonstrates the rising political power of Black women, long a foundation of Democratic victories, and more recently, as candidates and officeholders, from Vice President Kamala Harris to mayors in Atlanta, Chicago and San Francisco.
+McClellan’s candidacy alongside fellow Democratic primary candidate Jennifer Carroll Foy demonstrates the rising political power of Black women, long a foundation of Democrats’ victories, and more recently, as candidates and officeholders, from Vice President Kamala Harris to mayors in Atlanta, Chicago and San Francisco.

 “We are normalizing Black women’s leadership (and) seeing Black women on every ballot so that it’s second nature for voters,” said Glynda Carr, co-founder of Higher Heights for America, which backs Black female candidates.